contaware/git-docs-notes/README.md

 ### Pull or Fetch+Merge

-A fetch updates your local repository with all of the latest changes from a remote repository (including tags), but it does not make any changes to your working directory.
+A fetch updates your local repository with all of the latest changes from a remote repository (including tags), but it does not make any changes to your Working Tree.

 The merge command incorporates changes from the remote branch into the local branch.
 It will try to auto merge, if it fails, it will annotate your text files with the differences.
 You have to review the annotated files and when done do commit them.